What is the legal definition of domestic violence in Missouri?

 - peering in the window or lingering outside your home;

 Stalking is defined as when someone purposely acts in a way that reasonably causes you alarm and that serves no legitimate purpose.
-The actions must occur two or more times.
-Examples of stalking behavior are repeatedly following you or making unwanted communication or contact with you.3
+The actions must occur two or more times and can include, but are not limited to, when the stalker directly, indirectly, or through a third party follows, monitors, observes, surveils, threatens, or communicates with you.
+This includes if the stalker uses a device, such as a GPS tracker or other technology.3

 1 MO ST §§ 455.010(5); 455.020(1)